 The vehicle needs service more often when used to tow trailers.
-See Maintenance Schedule ⇔ 387.
-It is especially important to check the automatic transmission fluid, engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.
+See Maintenance Schedule ⇒ 396.
+It is especially important to check the engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.

 Check periodically that all nuts and bolts on the trailer hitch are tight.